PeppeL-G/course-material/src/courses/android-development/README.md

 If you're an old student that took this course a previous year but still have some examination tests left to pass you take those tests as they are described this year.
 :::

-::: danger Swedish VS international students
+::: danger Swedish VS International Students
 The Swedish students taking one of the following programs:

 * Software Engineering and Mobile Platforms